allyhume/SBMLDataTools/README.md

 that the parameter will be undefined outside the range of time values given in the input data.

-If you wish to add the external data to an existing SBML file then this is easily done by specifing the `sbmlIn` option.
+If you wish to add the external data to an existing SBML file then this is easily done by specifing the `-sbmlIn` option.
 SBMLAddTimeCourseData will add to the existing SBML file but will create a new one with the additional content.
 The command line is:

 ```